-Western Australia sales picked up another 13% to be 48% ahead for the year, sales in South Australia reported a 34% increase for the month and finally Tasmania finished the month 5% behind.
+Western Australia sales picked up 47% in December, sales in South Australia were solid, 24% up and finally Tasmania finished the month 68% ahead.

-Baler sales dipped again for the month but are still up 33% on an annualised basis and sales of Out – Front Mowers were steady and remained 33% ahead of the same time last year.
+Baler sales were in line with the same month last year and are expected to remain strong in 2021 and sales of Out – Front Mowers are still flying, up 124% ahead of the same time last year.

 As we look forward to 2021, most suppliers are predicting a continuation of the strong levels of demand underpinned by both the ongoing favourable weather conditions and the Instant Asset Write Off Scheme.
 We do however expect to see some unevenness in supply as the main manufacturing centres in Nth America and Europe continue to struggle with the impacts of the Coronavirus.
 This may lead to some “lumpiness” in sales reporting however, we expect this year to be another strong one.